PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 ```
 :::

 Use `setInterval()`, `clearInterval()` and `Date` to implement a `Clock.vue` component that displays the current time in the format HH:mm:ss (each unit should always be displayed with two digits).
-Be sure to properly use `created()` and `destroyed()`.
+Be sure to properly use `mounted()` and `unmounted()`.

 ### Counters (props)
 Create a new page that have three buttons functioning as counters (each button contains a number, and clicking on the button should increment the number):

-* The first button should start on 0, and clicking it should increment it by 1.
+* The first button should start on 0, and clicking it should increment it by 1
-* The second button should start on 45, and clicking it should increment it by 5.
+* The second button should start on 45, and clicking it should increment it by 5
-* The third button should start on 33, and clicking it should increment it by 10.
+* The third button should start on 33, and clicking it should increment it by 10

 Instead of implementing three separate counters, create a Vue component in the `/src/components/` folder representing a single counter, and then use three instances of it on your counters "page".
-Since the timers should function differently (different start values and different increment steps) you can't hard code that in the counter component.
-Instead, the one using the counter component should be able to specify this through props, e.g. (`<Counter start-value="33" inc-steps="10"/>`).
+Since the counters should function differently (different start values and different increment steps) you can't hard code that in the counter component.
+Instead, the one using the counter component should be able to specify this through props, e.g. (`<Counter :start-value="33" :inc-steps="10" />`).

 Read more about [props in Vue's docs](https://vuejs.org/v2/guide/components-props.html).

 ### Oral presentation
-When you're done with Part 1, present your work orally to a teacher at one of the lab sessions.
+When you're done with Lab 1, present your work orally to a teacher at one of the lab sessions.
 Be prepared to:

-* Show that your application works as it should.
+* Show that your application works as it should
-* Explain how the code you've written works.
+* Explain how the code you've written works
-* Answer any question the teacher might have about the code (the teacher will ask question to verify that you understand how it works).
+* Answer any question the teacher might have about the code (the teacher will ask questions to verify that you understand how it works)

-Afterwards you will be approved on the objective _Lab Part 1_ on Ping Pong by the teacher.
+Afterwards you will be approved on the Canvas assignment [Lab 1 Presentation](https://ju.instructure.com/courses/6797/assignments/35470) by the teacher.
+After that you should create a ZIP file of the app's root folder (delete the `node_modules` folder first!), and upload it to the Canvas assignment [Lab 1 Code](https://ju.instructure.com/courses/6797/assignments/35471).

-## Part 2 - Using a REST API in Vue
+## Lab 2: Using a REST API in Vue
-The goal with this part of the project is to teach you how to use a backend in your Single-Page Application to fetch and store some data.
+The goal with this part of the project is to teach you how to communicate with a backend application from your Single-Page Application using a using a REST API in.

 In this lab you will implement a Single-Page Application as the frontend application for a platform called _Activity Finder_.
 On this platform users can create new accounts and then register activities they are going to do that others may come to as well.
 Example of activities are: